lo-riana/docker_tp1/README.md

 4. We need a multistage build to keep the final Docker image smaller, faster, and cleaner.
 It lets us build the project with all the heavy tools (JDK, Maven) in the first stage, and then run only the compiled app in a lightweight image (JRE) in the second stage.
 Dockerfile :
-# Build stage : used to compile the app
-FROM eclipse-temurin:21-jdk-alpine AS myapp-build  # Use a JDK image to build the project ENV MYAPP_HOME=/opt/myapp
+FROM eclipse-temurin:21-jdk-alpine AS myapp-build  # use JDK to build the project ENV MYAPP_HOME=/opt/myapp
 WORKDIR $MYAPP_HOME

-RUN apk add --no-cache maven  # Install Maven to manage dependencies
+RUN apk add --no-cache maven  # install Maven

-COPY pom.xml .                # Copy Maven configuration file
+COPY pom.xml .                # copy Maven configuration file
-COPY src ./src                # Copy source code
+COPY src ./src                # copy source code
-RUN mvn package -DskipTests   # Build the Spring Boot jar without running tests
+RUN mvn package -DskipTests   # build the Spring Boot jar without running tests

-# Run stage
 FROM eclipse-temurin:21-jre-alpine
 ENV MYAPP_HOME=/opt/myapp
 WORKDIR $MYAPP_HOME

-# Copy the jar file built in the first stage
+COPY --from=myapp-build $MYAPP_HOME/target/*.jar # copy the jar file built in the first stage $MYAPP_HOME/myapp.jar
-COPY --from=myapp-build $MYAPP_HOME/target/*.jar $MYAPP_HOME/myapp.jar

-# Run the Spring Boot application
+ENTRYPOINT ["java", "-jar", "myapp.jar"] # run the Spring Boot application
-ENTRYPOINT ["java", "-jar", "myapp.jar"]

 5. We need a reverse proxy because it receives client requests and forwards them to the backend server.
 It helps hide the backend’s address, manage traffic, and handle things like security or HTTPS.
 It also makes the application easier to access through a single public entry point.